jlehtnie/junity/README.md

   JUnity will create it.
 If the file exists, JUnity interprets it as a test report.

-- `-p`: Pretty-print the combined test report in human-readable format instead of the JUnit test report format.
+- `-p`: Pretty-print the combined test report in a human-readable format instead of the JUnit test report format.

 ### Boost